 - In Ratchet & Clank Future: A Crack In Time, at one point, Ratchet pretends to be Dr. Nefarious in order to use the laser in his space station to destroy his fleet of ships.
 This disguise, of course, comes with that character's voice.

 - In Batman: The Animated Series, Batman has a lower, more serious voice than Bruce Wayne.
 The shift is far more subtle than in the Nolan films, but he seems to put it on whenever he puts the suit on, even when he's talking to people who know he is Bruce Wayne.
+However, from The New Batman Adventures onward in the DCAU, Bruce's voice shifted down to be the same as Batman's.

 - Just like the original Batman, in Batman Beyond Terry's voice also changes in when he's in the bat-suit, though it's explained to be something the suit actually does somehow to help disguise his identity.